ipa-flg-pb/atf/ipa_navigation_planning_atf/README.md

 ```sh
 catkin_make atf_ipa_navigation_planning_atf_recording -j1
 ```
 which will start a gazebo simulation (therefore `-j1`) in the recording step of the atf_test during which bagfiles containing state_ekf and odometry data will be recorded.
+Note that the recording step also triggers the cleaning step erasing all bagfiles in the folder specified in the [Test-Generation-Config](#####Test-Generation-Config).
 Now run the [ATF-Bagfile-Plotter](###ATF-Bagfile-Plotter) with
 ```sh
 roslaunch ipa_navigation_planning_atf atf_bagfile_plotter.launch
 ```